France national football team: FIFA World Cup

-France was one of the four European teams that participated at the inaugural World Cup in 1930 and have appeared in 16 FIFA World Cups.
-The national team is one of eight national teams to have won the World Cup.
+France was one of the four European teams that participated at the inaugural World Cup in 1930 and have appeared in sixteen FIFA World Cups as of 2022.
+The national team is one of eight sides to have won the World Cup.
 France won their first World Cup title in 1998 on home soil by defeating Brazil 3–0 in the final match.

 In 2006, France finished as runners-up losing 5–3 on penalties to Italy.
 The team has also finished in third place on two occasions in 1958 and 1986 and in fourth place once in 1982.
-The team's worst results in the competition were first-round eliminations in 2002 and 2010.
+The team's worst results in the competition were first round eliminations in 2002 and 2010.
 In 2002, the team suffered an unexpected loss to Senegal and departed the tournament without scoring a goal, while in 2010, a French team torn apart by conflict between the players and staff lost two of three matches and drew the other.

-In 2014, France advanced to the quarterfinal before losing 1–0 to the eventual champion, Germany.
+In 2014, France advanced to the quarter-finals before losing 1–0 to eventual champions Germany.
 Four years later, France defeated Croatia 4–2 in the final match and won the World Cup for the second time.
 In 2022, France finished runners-up to Argentina, losing 4–2 on penalties.